-College commitments may include but are not limited to:
+College service may include but is not limited to:

-- Acting as a teaching assistant (TA) for eligible courses - Assisting faculty other than their own advisors with research projects - Mentoring undergraduates by supervising undergraduate research projects
+- Serving as a teaching assistant (TA) - Assisting faculty with a research project.
+Project must be different from a student's own thesis research if MSMS-T - Mentoring undergraduates by supervising undergraduate research projects

-Research commitments may include:
+Research commitments for MSMS-T students may include:

-- Assisting faculty advisor with laboratory/field projects and basic upkeep of laboratories - Working on the student's own research project in the lab or field
+- Assisting faculty advisor with laboratory/field projects and basic laboratory maintenance - Working on the student's own research project in the lab or field

-Sometimes a college commitment may require more hours during a semester than the student is responsible for.
+Sometimes a college commitment may require more hours during a semester than the student is required to serve.
 A student may bank extra hours and apply them towards their college commitment for the following semester.
-Students will add these extra hours to their timesheet for the semester that they actually earned the extra hours.
-Students will inform Melissa Eyre of their plan to apply extra hours to the following semester's time commitment.
+Students will add these extra hours to their time sheet for the semester in which they actually accrued the extra hours.
+Students may also make up deficits by accruing hours during winter and summer breaks.

+Students will inform MSMS program administrator (PA) of their plan to apply extra hours towards a previous or upcoming semester's commitment.